Akatsuki667/holbertonschool-Super_simple_shell/README.md

 ### super_simple_shell
 write a first version of a super simple shell that can run commands with their full path, without any argument.

+### file_information
+Write a program that looks for files in the current PATH.

+### printenv.c
+Write a program that prints the environment using the global variable environ.

+### ad_env_environ
+Write a program that prints the address of env (the third parameter of the main function) and environ (the global variable).

+### _getenv.c
+Write a function that gets an environment variable.